111minutes/VehicleParking/Readme.md

 #### Problem statement

 Make a basic simulation of car parking software
-* An app should check wether there is a parking place for a car or truck
+* An app should check whether there is a parking place for a car or truck
-* A should be able to park to both truck and car parking place when there's one available
+* A car should be able to park on any parking place available: truck or car
-* A truck should only be able to park to truck parking place
+* A truck should only be able to park on truck parking place

 #### Requirements